-Having agreed to start work on a Neighbourhood Plan, as required under the Localism Act 2011 the Council submitted an application to NSC for designation of the whole parish as what is known as the Neighbourhood Area.
-Public consultation on this closed 20 March and full details, including the five comments received, are available here.
-NSC confirmed the Neighbourhood Area designation on 24 April.
+Having agreed to start work on a Neighbourhood Plan, as required under the Localism Act 2011, the Council submitted an application to NSC for designation of the whole parish as what is known as the Neighbourhood Area.
+Details, including the comments received, are available here.

-The Neighbourhood Plan should allow us to define planning and land use policies for the parish, although it needs to be appreciated that these must fit within higher level local authority and national land use policies, for example Green Belt policy, which cannot be varied locally.
-However, while it will need a significant commitment in terms of time and effort we feel that this will ultimately prove to be beneficial for the community.
-We will shortly be contacting residents and local businesses about the next stage and how you can help.
+The Neighbourhood Plan should allow us to define land use policies for the parish, although it needs to be appreciated that these must fit within higher level local authority and national land use policy, for example Green Belt policy, which cannot be varied locally.
+However, while preparing the Plan will need a significant commitment in terms of time and effort we feel that this will ultimately prove to be beneficial for the community.
+Where appropriate, we will be contacting residents and local businesses about the next stage and how you can help.

 What is a Neighbourhood Plan?